rejetto/hfs/dev-plugins.md

 ## Publish your plug-in

-Suggested method for publishing is to have a dedicated repository on github, with topic `hfs-plugin`.
+Suggested method for publishing is to have a dedicated repository on GitHub, with topic `hfs-plugin`.
 To set the topic go on the repo home and click on the gear icon near the "About" box.
 Be sure to also fill the "description" field, especially with words that people may search for.